How to Legally Manage Remote Hiring in Latin America

 An Agent of Record plays a crucial role in shouldering responsibilities such as payroll management, tax compliance, and employment contracts, offering peace of mind to companies navigating complex international regulations.

 By relying on an Agent of Record, businesses can ensure smooth operations without the burden of setting up a legal entity in each country, reducing administrative overhead and minimizing risks.
+Understanding and respecting employee rights, such as the right to disconnect and proper classification, is essential to prevent legal issues.

 This model differs from Employer of Record in that an Agent of Record specifically focuses on the legal and compliance aspects, while the latter encompasses the full employer responsibilities including HR, benefits, and employee relations.